 There goes the introvert bookworm persona

 Because fiction fans immerse themselves in different worlds and characters, they have a greater sense of empathy.
 They’re also known to have greater social support and more friends, according to research.
-This type of connection improves empathy and might give one a greater ability to connect socially in the real world.
+This type of connection improves empathy and might give a reader a greater ability to connect socially in the real world.

 Which perspective can you show?

 When writing for business, consider the perspective you can show your readers.
 Do you want to show them you empathize with their problems or needs?
-How about telling a customer’s story they can relate to?
+How about describing a customer’s story they can relate to?
 Help readers “walk in your shoes” (or a customer’s) and show them you’ve walked in theirs for a deeper connection.

 4. Good stories provide an escape.